-Once you have decided on the type of construction and chosen a professional builder, the next step is to flesh out the concept.
+Once you’ve decided on your material and builder, you can next flesh out the concept.
 Take a look at these popular pool shapes to learn how they are best used.
-Then when you consult with your designer, you’ll have a better idea of which options can be accommodated.
+Then, when you consult with your designer, you’ll have a better idea of which options can be accommodated.

 1. Infinity Pools

-Infinity pools (also called vanishing-edge or negative-edge pools) are one of the most dramatic effects found in pool design.
-Made to fool the viewer into believing that the pool flows over an edge into the neighboring vista, this type of swimming pool is actually a product of math and science: the water flows over the pool’s weir wall into a hidden trough where it’s recycled back into the pool.
-Homes that overlook spectacular scenery like the ocean, a river, mountains, or even nearby cityscapes are the best candidates to capture this design’s magic.
-However, a designer will also suggest an infinity pool for a property that is surrounded by natural lushness like wooded glens or palm tree groves.
+Infinity pools (also called vanishing-edge or negative-edge pools) are one of the most dramatic pool design effects.
+Made to look like the pool flows over an edge into the neighboring vista, this type of swimming pool is actually a product of math and science: the water flows over the pool’s weir wall into a hidden trough where it’s recycled back into the pool.
+Homes that overlook spectacular scenery like the ocean, a river, mountains, or even nearby cityscapes are the best candidates to implement this design’s magic.
+However, a designer might also suggest an infinity pool for a property that’s surrounded by natural lushness like wooded glens or palm tree groves.

 2. Perimeter-Overflow Pools

-Perimeter overflow pools are an optical illusion that uses water to mimic mirrors and flat deck surfaces.
+Perimeter overflow pools use optical illusion to mimic mirrors and flat deck surfaces.
 Water overflows on all sides into a trough in the deck, functioning like a 360-degree vanishing edge.
 When viewed from overhead or from afar, the pool appears to be a flat surface on the deck.
-It is only when the wind or some other movement ripples the surface that the effect disappears.
+It is only when the wind or some other movement ripples the surface that the effect becomes apparent.

 Concrete, vinyl, and fiberglass pools can all incorporate infinity edges and perimeter overflows into their designs.